The Best Kristen Stewart Movies And How To Watch Them

 Kristen Stewart is undoubtedly one of the most talented actresses in Hollywood and has been for quite some time now.
-Whether it’s stealing scenes in thrillers like David Fincher’s Panic Room, breaking hearts in coming-of-age dramas like Adventureland, or showing what it means to be family in Still Alice, she has a way taking a command of the screen that seems to go unmatched by a lot of actors and actresses in show business.
-But some may not know about the best Kristen Stewart movies, ones that don’t nearly enough attention, films that are available on a myriad of streaming services.
+Whether it’s stealing scenes in thrillers like David Fincher’s Panic Room, breaking hearts in coming-of-age dramas like Adventureland, or showing what it means to be family in Still Alice, she has a way of taking command of the screen that seems to go unmatched by a lot of actors and actresses in show business.
+But some may not know about the best Kristen Stewart movies, ones that don't get nearly enough attention, films that are available on a myriad of streaming services.

 Below you will find the best Kristen Stewart movies along with all the ways you can watch them whether it be on a streaming service like Netflix or a digital rental or purchase on Amazon.
-There’s a lot to cover here (we’re talking three decades of work), so let’s go ahead and get into it, shall we?
+There’s a lot to cover here (we’re talking three decades of work plus all the adaptations of Stephenie Meyers’ Twilight novels), so let’s go ahead and get into it, shall we?

 The Twilight Movies (2008 - 2012)

-Kristen Stewart was already an established rising star by the time she joined the Twilight cast as the franchise’s main protagonist Bella Swan, but over the course of five installments in the vampire romance saga, her star power reach astronomical heights.
+Kristen Stewart was already a rising star by the time she joined the Twilight cast as the franchise’s main protagonist Bella Swan, but over the course of five installments in the vampire romance saga, her star power reached astronomical heights.
 By the time The Twilight Saga: Breaking Dawn — Part 2 was released in 2012, Stewart, along with her on-screen and off-screen partner Robert Pattinson, was anywhere and everywhere, ready to show the world the future was brighter than ever for the superstar, even if there wasn’t a blue filter.
+And for the time being, you can watch all the Twilight movies streaming in the same place.

-Stream the Twilight movies on Showtime.
+Stream the Twilight movies on Amazon.. (opens in new tab)

 Rent/Buy the Twilight movies on Amazon. (opens in new tab)